dkubatko/PyTwitchBot/README.md

 The documentation is in progress of updating.
 I have added a lot of features and it became hard to keep track of all of them.
 For now, version 3.2 is the latest one and I keep making changes to it.
 Thank you for using PyTwitchBot!

+## Coins feature
+PyTwBot now allows to use coins.
+Each command costs some amount of coins, and some commands gives viewers coins.
+For example, request command gives user 50 starter coins.

 ## Set-up
 ### Running .exe
 The only thing you need to do is to run PyTwitchBot.exe file and specify channel's name when program asks for it, or